sevdaselcik/sevdaselcik/README.md

 🔝 back to top.

 # 💭Unrealised Projects
-- 👀 I’m interested in ML/AI/BigData/Algorithms/FutureTrends
+# 👀 I’m interested in
+- to be writer, researcher, colloborate on digital arts, information systems, ML/AI/BigData/Algorithms/FutureTrends, ..
 - 🌱 I’m currently learning Emerging Techs
 - 💞️ I’m looking to collaborate on ...